Independent Game Competitions

 I’m a fan of these sorts of competitions, having usually watched PyWeek fairly closely, though I have yet to participate.
 PyWeek is cool because developers have 1 week to create their game using PyGame, pyglet, or PyOpenGL..
 TIGSource’s games tend to be a bit more polished, since they don’t have the week-long deadline, but PyWeek’s entries are a pretty exciting example of what’s possible in a short period of time.

-To date, I haven’t seen any competitions like this targetting the iPhone (which would be hard to do, given the cost of entry and difficulty deploying), or Android (which would be much easier), but I expect as mobile devices become more and more common we’ll start seeing them as well, and frankly, that’s pretty exciting.
+To date, I haven't seen any competitions like this targeting the iPhone (which would be hard to do, given the cost of entry and difficulty deploying), or Android (which would be much easier), but I expect as mobile devices become more and more common we'll start seeing them as well, and frankly, that's pretty exciting.